-2.1.16 Reddit

-'''
+2.1.17 OpenStreetMap

-flask_dance.contrib.reddit.make_reddit_blueprint (client_id=None, client_secret=None, scope='identity', permanent=False, redirect_url=None, redirect_url=None, login_url=None, authorized_url=None, session_class=None, storage=None, user agent=None)
+flask_dance.contrib.osm.make_osm_blueprint(client_id=None, client_secret=None, , scope=None, redirect_url=None, redirect_to=None, login_url=None, authorized_url=None, session_class=None, storage=None, rule_kwargs=None)

-'''

-Make a blueprint for authenticating with Reddit using OAuth 2.
-This requires a client ID and client secret from Reddit.
-You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables REDDIT OAUTH CLIENT ID and REDDIT OAUTH CLIENT SECRET.
+Make a blueprint for authenticating with OpenStreetMap (OSM) using OAuth 2.
+This requires a client ID and client secret from OpenStreetMap.
+You should either pass them to this constructor, or make sure that your Flask application config defines them, using the variables OSM_OAUTH_CLIENT_ID and OSM_OAUTH_CLIENT_SECRET.

-- client_id (str) The client ID for your application on Reddit. - client_secret (str) The client secret for your application on Reddit - scope (str, optional) space-separated list of scopes for the OAuth token Defaults to identity - permanent (bool, optional) Whether to request permanent access token.
-Defaults to False, access will be valid for 1 hour - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
-The actual URL will be determined by flask.url for()
+- client_id (str) The client ID for your application on OpenStreetMap. - client_secret (str) The client secret for your application on OpenStreetMap - scope (str, optional) comma-separated list of scopes for the OAuth token - redirect_url (str) the URL to redirect to after the authentication dance is complete - redirect_to (str) if redirect_url is not defined, the name of the view to redirect to after the authentication dance is complete.
+The actual URL will be determined by flask. url_for() - login_url (str, optional) the URL path for the login view.
+Defaults to /osm - authorized_url (str, optional) the URL path for the authorized view.
+Defaults to /osm/authorized. - session_class (class, optional) The class to use for creating a Requests session.
+Defaults to OAuth2Session. - storage A token storage class, or an instance of a token storage class, to use for this blueprint.
+Defaults to SessionStorage. - rule_kwargs (dict, optional) Additional arguments that should be passed when adding the login and authorized routes.
+Defaults to None.